-Automatic Store Cycle
+Automatic Fresh Water Flush Cycle

 Warning!
-Proper understanding of the Spectra flush system and the vessel's fresh water system configuration is mandatory for extended Auto Store cycles.
-The flush cycles must not be allowed to drain all the fresh water from the vessel or damage to the vessel's systems may occur.
+Proper understanding of the Spectra flush system and the vessel's fresh water system configuration is mandatory for extended automatic flush cycles.
+The flush cycle must not be allowed to drain all the fresh water from the vessel, or damage to the vessel's systems may occur.

-- Make sure there is enough water in the fresh water supply system to supply the watermaker for more than the expected time of operation in the "re-flush every 5 days" mode.
-The 700/1000 units require 6 gallons (24 liters) every 5 days. - Make sure that the pressure water supply is on and will stay on during the flush mode (If this is not possible contact your certified dealer.). - Make sure that the pressure relief valve is closed.
+Make sure there is enough water in the fresh water supply system to supply the watermaker for more than the expected time of operation in the "re-flush every 5 days" mode.
+The Catalina 300 requires 3 gallons (12 liters) every 5 days.

+Make sure that the pressure water supply is on and will stay on during the flush mode (If this is not possible contact your certified dealer.).

+Make sure that the pressure relief valve is closed.
 It should be closed if the system was just used to make water.
-The auto flush may not operate if the valve is open. - The power for the system must remain on during the auto flush mode.
-Turning off the power will disable the auto store function and damage may occur. - Pressing the Auto Store button momentarily will start a flush and then activate the 5 day flush cycle.
-The feed pump will start, the flush water solenoid will open and the display will read "FRESH WATER FLUSH" with a countdown timer.
-After 5-7 minutes the pump will stop, the display will read "FLUSH TIMER INTERVAL," and the countdown timer will reflect the number of hours until the next flush. - Pressing and holding the Auto Store button for 3 seconds will engage a 1 time flush.
-The system flushes as described above but will not re-flush every 5 days.
-Display will read "FRESH WATER FLUSH" with a countdown timer, then the default display when finished. - Pressing the Stop button will cancel the auto store mode.
+The auto flush may not operate if the valve is open.

+The power for the system must remain on during the auto flush mode.
+Turning off the power will disable the auto flush function and damage may occur.

+Pressing the "Auto Store" button momentarily will start a flush and then activate the 5 day flush cycle.
+The feed pump will start, the flush water solenoid will open and the display will read "Fresh Water Flush" with a countdown timer.
+After 5-7 minutes the pump will stop, the display will read "Flush Timer Interval," and the countdown timer will reflect the number of hours until the next flush.

-Manual Operation
+Pressing and holding the "Auto Store" button for 3 seconds will engage one-time flush.
+The system flushes as described above, but will not re-flush every 5 days.
+Display will read "Fresh Water Flush" with a countdown timer, then go into standby mode when finished.

+Pressing the Stop button will cancel the auto flush mode.

+Checking the Flush Cycle

+The length of time the flush cycle lasts, and the on time and off time for which the feed pump runs, are preset to nominal values at the factory.

+After the installation is complete the flush cycle must be checked to ensure that no salt or brackish water remains in the system after the flush cycle is completed.
+Salt remaining in the feed pump will cause rapid deterioration of the pump's internals, and the nutrients found in sea water will allow rapid microbial growth in the membrane.

+If the ship's water system is unable to provide flush water at the required flow rate, or the feed pump is running too fast during the flush cycle, sea water will be drawn in to make up the difference.
+At initial startup the fresh water flush system should be tested by taking a sample of the brine discharge water just as the flush cycle is ending.
+This water should not taste salty, and should read less than 1000 ppm on a digital tds meter.
+The flush cycle can also be tested by closing the sea cock during the flush cycle.
+If the MPC-5000 display gives a CK SEA STRAINER alarm this means that salt water was being drawn in.
+If this is the case the water supply should be increased if possible.
+Otherwise, the feed pump on and off times should be adjusted and the flush duration increased increased if necessary.

+Instructions for adjusting the flush parameters can be found in Part 2 of this manual.